Title: Highly Illogical Behavior

 I appreciated how supportive Solomon’s parents were.
 Parents are often omitted from young adult books or sources of conflicts when they are included

 (at least in most YA books I read).
 I think there needs to be more YA characters that communicate their problems to their parents instead of shutting them out.
 Solomon’s parents were so refreshingly understanding, and I loved that he was able to call them his friends.

 Solomon also had a good relationship with his grandma which is something else I rarely read about.
 She gave him advice and motivated him to strive for more in his life.
 I loved how blunt she was and her sense of humor.

 There was more representation than I was expecting.
-I was pleasantly surprised to find out that the book included a LGBT character.
 There was a great quote from the book that makes me want to push myself to pick up more diverse books:

 “That’s what we do sometimes.
 We let people disappear.
 We want them to.
 If everyone just stays quiet and out of the way, then the rest of us can pretend everything’s fine.
 But everything is not fine.”

 I was able to tell that Whaley did his research on agoraphobia so he could write an accurate portrayal.
 I knew next to nothing about this disorder before the book, so I’m pleased with what I know about it now.

 This isn’t exactly something that I disliked, but I would like to add that I was wary of Lisa and her goal to “fix” Simon.
 I found it hard to like her at first because of her motives behind becoming Solomon’s friend.